TooLargeStack/crawler-hub/README.md

-In case you have the docker and docker-compose installed on your machine you can also run and build the application by just runnin `docker-compose build` and `docker-compose up
+In case you have the docker and docker-compose installed on your machine you can also run and build the application by just running `docker-compose build` and `docker-compose up`